JonathanSteinbuch/sheafstability/README.md

 ```
 in the main directory.

 The basic usage is as follows.
-In the directory with the executable run:
+In the main directory run:
 ```
 ./stability --input-file="input.txt" --output-file="output.txt"
 ```